Part 1: Aiming For Euphoria With ALA Chelation

 There is plenty of info on how to chelate online without spending upwards of $80 on Cutler’s books.
 However, I will not expose my body to anything without educating myself as much as possible and have referenced the following repeatedly:

-- Both of Cutler’s paper-bound books are well researched and worth the investment — though difficult to grasp with a mercurial brain.
+- Both of Cutler’s paper-bound books are well researched and worth the investment — though difficult to grasp.
 I use Cutler’s second book to interpret heavy metal hair tests and research all of the other modern-day heavy metal toxins we are exposed to like Thallium, Arsenic, Nickel, and Cadmium.

 - Many parent’s with autistic children use the protocol to heal their children with the help of a book called Fight Autism And Win.
 It is only 100 pages and when I received it I thought it was on the pricey side for such a short book.
-But it the book is concise, well-written, and covers how to do the protocol in a much more user-friendly form.
+But the book is concise, well-written, and covers how to do the protocol in a much more user-friendly form.
 I think of it as the cliff notes version of Cutler’s book.
-It is helpful regardless if one is chelating an autistic child or themselves.

 2. Online Forums